 Not only was I a powerful spirit medium, I was a witch.
 And not just any witch.
 Mohawk—that sleaze bucket—had called me the Gregorius Witch.
 I didn’t know quite what that meant but the name gave me a tingle of power unlike anything I had ever experienced.

 I screamed and backpedaled.
 My feet tangled together, and I pitched to the ground.
 I landed with a grunt and raised my arms to protect my head.
 Now it would happen.
-My mother’s ghost would kick me, pound me with freezing fists.
+My mother’s ghost would kick me.
+She would pound me with freezing fists.

 “Are you okay, honey?”
 The voice didn’t belong to Barbie.
 Relief flooded me.